Circadiaware/wearadian/README.md

 ## Future improvements

+* Finish making the light intensity and color sensor using a custom program on an Adalogger/Arduino board (help is welcome!).
-Implementing a 9-axis actigraph, ie with absolute orientation in the space, would allow for a more precise characterization of positions (ie, did the subject stayed laid down during a time period?
+* Implementing a 9-axis actigraph, ie with absolute orientation in the space, would allow for a more precise characterization of positions (ie, did the subject stayed laid down during a time period?
 Does this correlate with body temperature changes?).

 ## Author